October Health – 2025 Report

 • Physical Health:

-• Weakened immune system leading to frequent illnesses
+• Weakened immune system, increasing susceptibility to illness

 • Mental Health:

-• Heightened anxiety and depression symptoms
+• Heightened anxiety and chronic stress levels

 • Burnout and emotional exhaustion